springer-math/Mathematics-of-Epidemics-on-Networks/docs/Examples.rst

 Weighted networks
 ^^^^^^^^^^^^^^^^^
-You may have edges (or nodes) with weights affecting transmission or recovery rates.
+You may have edges (or nodes) with weights affecting transmission or recovery rates.  (for this be aware that the syntax of edge/node attributes is different for networkx 2.x and 1.x).

 .. toctree::
    :maxdepth: 1

-   SIS weighted edges <examples/SIS_weighted.rst
+   SIS weighted edges <examples/SIS_weighted.rst>

 Are you trying to do something but can't figure it out and would like an example?